 - Games, Toys, and Hobbies

-My intention was to create an exact replica of his tactics.
-And taking the Leverkusen job was a step to achieve that.
-With my so-called replica, my team faced Bayern three times that season but ended up losing 2 games with a draw.
-The next season was pretty the same.
-But with other teams, the results were good but not great.
-I later abandoned 4-1-2-3 and focused on Pochettino’s 4-2-3-1.
+My intention was to create an exact replica of his tactic, and taking the Leverkusen job was a step to achieve that.
+With my so-called replica I created first, my team faced Bayern three times in that season and ended up losing 2 games with a draw.
+The next season was almost the same.
+However, playing against other teams, the results acquired were fairly good for my team.
+I decided to abandoned the 4-1-2-3 formation and focused on Pochettino’s tactic, using the 4-2-3-1 arrangement.

 In this article, I will be sharing about this new tactic I developed using the 4-1-2-3 formation. .

-Then, for the Attack, look-for-overlap is brilliant.
+For the Attack section, look-for-overlap is brilliant.
 This influences my right and left backs to proceed with deceptive moves in the opposition box.

 Role and Duties